bilha-analytics/bilha-analytics.github.io/_posts/2025-05-23-AMR-topics-structure.md

 # Concluding remarks
-Our exploration into community-level antimicrobial resistance (AMR) research, viewed through our "Multi-Tech Lens," reveals that the landscape is dominated by four enduring areas: Urinary Tract Infections (UTIs) and infections in nursing homes, the critical domain of antibiotic prescription practices, the persistent challenge of pneumonia and upper respiratory tract infections, and bacteria and MRSA research.
+Our exploration into community-level antimicrobial resistance (AMR) research, viewed through a multi-tech lens, reveals that the landscape is dominated by four enduring areas: Urinary Tract Infections (UTIs) and infections in nursing homes, the critical domain of antibiotic prescription practices, the persistent challenge of pneumonia and upper respiratory tract infections, and bacteria and MRSA research.

 The comparison between the pre-pandemic era and the period during and after COVID-19 shows a clear shift in focus.
 Before the pandemic, research prominently addressed UTIs and nursing homes, pneumonia and upper respiratory tract infections, and antibiotic prescription practices.
 While during and after the pandemic, we observe a noticeable re-prioritization: antibiotic prescription practices have moved to the forefront, and there is a broader emphasis on global public health goals, and bacterial or vaccine research.